Support During Covid-19

 Outside of these times you can phone the 24 hr Sexual and Domestic Helpline on 0808 800 0340

 If you are unsafe

 Sexual violence in the home is a form of domestic violence or abuse.
-Whilst the current advice is to stay at home, if you are at risk of domestic or sexual abuse, it is okay to leave and seek help.
+Whilst people are being encouraged to stay at home and maintain social distancing, if you are at risk of domestic or sexual abuse, it is okay to leave and seek help.
 You can do this even if you have Coronavirus symptoms.